jrnold/r4ds-exercise-solutions/docs/transform.md

 #> # ... with 3.368e+05 more rows
 ```

-This would be more cleanly done by first definining a funciton and reusing that:
+This would be more cleanly done by first defining a function and reusing that:

 ```r
 time2mins <- function(x) {